jeffreyevans/soundscapes/README.md

     Available functions in soundscapes are:

-         acoustic.saturation - Calculates the acoustic saturation index following Burivalova et al., (2018) auc - Area Under the Curve of acoustic metrics (by row across columns) rm.timeperiods - Removes specified time-period(s), based on date-time column, from data.frame/matrix ​
+         acoustic.saturation - Calculates the acoustic saturation index following Burivalova et al., (2018) acoustic.summary - Calculates statistical summaries of an acoustic matrix, based on defined time-periods auc - Area Under the Curve of acoustic metrics (by row across columns) rm.timeperiods - Removes specified time-period(s), based on date-time column, from data.frame/matrix ​